-An equilateral triangle has three equal sides.
-In Euclidean geometry, that also means its three angles are equal, so each angle is 6060^\circ.
+• An equilateral triangle has three equal sides.
+In Euclidean geometry that also means three equal angles, so each is 6060^\circ, and every equilateral triangle is therefore acute.

-An isosceles triangle has at least two equal sides.
-The angles opposite those equal sides are equal as well.
+• An isosceles triangle has at least two equal sides, and the angles opposite those equal sides are equal.
+It can be acute, right, or obtuse depending on its angles.

 If you only know the three side lengths, first check that they can form a triangle at all.
 The triangle inequality says the sum of any two side lengths must be greater than the third.